Ben Youssef Mosque: The Almoravid Minbar

 Detail of the geometric motif on the flanks of the minbar, centered around a recurring eight-pointed star.
 The spaces are filled with inlay and wood-carved arabesque pieces.

 Ali ibn Yusuf famously commissioned an elaborate minbar (pulpit) for his mosque from a workshop in Cordoba, Spain (al-Andalus).
 Its production started in 1137 and is estimated to have taken seven years.
-It is regarded as “one of the unsurpassed creations of Islamic art”.
+It is regarded as "one of the unsurpassed creations of Islamic art".
 Its artistic style and quality was hugely influential and set a standard which was repeatedly imitated, but never surpassed, in subsequent minbars across Morocco and parts of Algeria.
 It is believed that the minbar was originally placed in the Ben Youssef Mosque at the time.
 However, it was later transferred by the Almohad ruler Abd al-Mu'min to the first Kutubiyya Mosque and was later moved to the second incarnation of that mosque.
 For this reason, it is often referred to as the Kutubiyya Minbar or the Minbar of the Kutubiyya Mosque.
 It remained there until 1962, when it was moved to the El Badi Palace where it is now on display for visitors.

 The minbar is an essentially triangular structure with the hypotenuse side occupied by a staircase with nine steps.
 It is 3.46 m long, 0.87 m wide, and 3.86 m tall.
 The main structure is made in North African cedar wood, although the steps were made of walnut tree wood and the minbar's base was made with fir tree wood.
 The surfaces are decorated through a mix of marquetry and inlaid sculpted pieces.
 The large triangular faces of the minbar on either side are covered in an elaborate and creative motif centered around eight-pointed stars, from which decorative bands with ivory inlay then interweave and repeat the same pattern across the rest of the surface.
 The spaces between these bands form other geometric shapes which are filled with panels of deeply carved arabesques, made from different coloured woods (boxwood, jujube, and blackwood).
 There is a 6 cm wide band of Quranic inscriptions in Kufic script on blackwood and bone running along the top edge of the balustrades.
 The other surfaces of the minbar feature a variety of other motifs.
-Notably, the steps of the minbar are decorated with images of an arcade of Moorish (horseshoe) arches inside which are curving plant motifs, all made entirely in marquetry with different colored woods.
+Notably, the steps of the minbar are decorated with images of an arcade of horseshoe arches inside which are curving plant motifs, all made entirely in marquetry with different colored woods.